 TAS recognizes that violence in schools is a growing nationwide problem necessitating a firm, considered response.
 The costs of such violence are great, both in human and financial terms.
 We believe that the safety and security of TAS employees and students are paramount.
-Therefore, TAS has adopted the following policy regarding workplace violence to help maintain a secure workplace.
+Therefore, TAS has adopted the following policy regarding workplace violence to help maintain a safe and secure workplace.

 Acts or threats of physical violence, including intimidation, harassment, and/or coercion, that involve or affect TAS or that occur on TAS property or in the conduct of TAS business off TAS property, will not be tolerated.
-This prohibition against threats and acts of violence applies to all persons involved in TAS operations, including, but not limited to, TAS students, personnel, contract workers, temporary employees, and anyone else on TAS property or conducting TAS business off TAS property.
+This prohibition against threats and acts of violence applies to all persons involved in TAS operations, including, but not limited to, TAS students, staff, contract workers, temporary staff members, volunteers, vendors, and anyone else on TAS property or conducting TAS business off TAS property.
 Violations of this policy, by any individual, will lead to disciplinary and/or legal action as appropriate.

-In addition, TAS has developed guidelines to help maintain a secure workplace.
-Be aware of persons loitering for no apparent reason in parking areas, walkways, entrances and exits.
-Always ensure that all visitors have signed in the visitor management system and are wearing appropriate visitor badges.
-Always report any suspicious persons or activities to security personnel.
-Employees should secure their desk or office at the end of the day.
-When called away from their work area for an extended length of time, employees should not leave valuables and/or personal articles in or around their workstation that may be accessible.
-The security of facilities as well as the welfare of our students and employees depends upon the alertness and sensitivity of every individual to potential security risks.
-Employees should Immediately notify their principal when known persons are acting in a suspicious manner in or around the facilities, or when keys, security passes, or identification badges are missing.
+In addition, TAS has developed guidelines to help maintain a safe and secure workplace.

+- Be aware of persons loitering for no apparent reason in parking areas, walkways, entrances and exits. - Always ensure that all visitors have signed in the visitor management system and are wearing appropriate visitor badges. - Always report any suspicious persons or activities to security personnel. - Secure your desk or office at the end of the day. - When called away from your work area for an extended length of time, do not leave valuables and/or personal articles in or around accessible areas.

+The security of facilities as well as the welfare of our students and staff depends upon the alertness and sensitivity of every individual to potential security risks.
+Staff members should immediately notify their Principal or supervisor when known persons are acting in a suspicious manner in or around the facilities, or when keys, security passes, or identification badges are missing.